 We never ship any curl or libcurl binaries from the project.
 All the packaged binaries that are provided with operating systems or on other download sites are done by gracious volunteers outside of the project.

 As of a few years back, we make an effort to do our releases on an eight week cycle and unless some really serious and urgent problem shows up we stick to this schedule.
 We release on a Wednesday, and then again a Wednesday eight weeks later and so it continues.
 Non-stop.

 For every release we tag the source code in the repository with "curl-release version" and we update the changelog.

 We had done 172 curl releases by January 2018, and for all the ones made since late 1999 there are lots of release stats available in our curl release log.

-The daily snapshots are generated daily (clever naming, right?) as if a release had been made at that point in time.
-It produces a package of all sources code and all files that are normally part of a release and puts it in a package and uploads it to a special place (https://curl.haxx.se/snapshots/) to allow interested people to get the very latest code to test, to experiment or whatever.
+The daily snapshots are generated daily (clever naming, right?) as if a release had been made at that point.
+It produces a package of all sources code and all files that are normally part of a release and puts it in a package and uploads it to a special place (https://curl.haxx.se/snapshots/) to allow interested people to get the latest code to test, to experiment or whatever.

 The snapshots are only kept for around 20 days until deleted.